Twirling

 Twirling is a form of object manipulation where an object is twirled by one or two hands, the fingers or by other parts of the body.
 Twirling practice manipulates the object in circular or near circular patterns.
 It can also be done indirectly by the use of another object or objects as in the case of devil stick manipulation where handsticks are used.
 Twirling is performed as a hobby, sport, exercise or performance.

 Types

 Twirling includes a wide variety of practices that use different equipment or props.
 All props are 'stick' or simulated stick shape and are rotated during the activity.
 The types of twirling are arranged alphabetically.

-Astrowheeling

-By using a heavy spinning wheel with handles, astrowheeling combines the aesthetics of twirling and the resistance of spinning wheels into a form of practical exercise.
-It was inspired by ancient practices that manipulate the rotational inertia of spinning objects in order to develop balance, focus, and control.
-The current trend of astrowheeling, which uses "bike-like" wheels, was popularized in the 1980s in North America.

 Baton twirling

 Baton twirling has expanded beyond parades and is now more comparable to rhythmic gymnastics (see below).
 The sport is popular in many countries including the United States, Japan, Spain, France, Italy, the Netherlands and Canada.
 Many countries compete each year at the World Baton Twirling Championships.

 Routines for competitive sport baton twirling are designed for athletes of novice through elite stages of development, experience and ability.
 Individual competitive events utilize one-baton, two-baton, or three-baton to standardized music while group competitive events are performed with members twirling together with precision and unison.
 Also there are pair and group events which include Freestyle Pairs and Freestyle Team at the highest level.
 Groups utilize their own pre-recorded music.